MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

   * Str $gtk-widget-type-name; an ancester object name of how Gtk names these objects.
 Examples are `GtkWidget` and `GtkDialog`.

   * Gnome::Gtk3::Widget $widget; a raku widget.

+  * $child-type: This is an optional argument.
+You can specify a real type or a type as a string.
+In the latter case the type must be defined in a module which can be found by the Raku require call.

 The return value **Gnome::GObject::Object** means any child raku object.
 N-GObject is the type of the native object.